Privacy Policy

 • What outcome you’re seeking

 We will acknowledge your complaint and aim to respond in writing within 30 days (or sooner where possible).
-If you are not satisfied with our response, you may lodge a complaint with the Office of the Australian Information Commissioner (OAIC).
+If you are not satisfied with our response, you may lodge a complaint with the Office of the Australian Information Commissioner (OAIC) at www.oaic.gov.au.

-We do not currently use automated decision-making (computer programs) to make decisions about individuals that could reasonably be expected to significantly affect their rights or interests.
-If this changes, we will update this policy and provide relevant information about that process.
+We do not currently use automated decision-making to make decisions about individuals that could reasonably be expected to significantly affect their rights or interests.
+If this changes, we will update this policy and provide relevant information about the process to those who may be directly affected.

 We may update this Privacy Policy from time to time.
 The latest version will be available on our website and can be provided on request.